 top of page

-Knife crime remains a significant concern in the UK, with recent data indicating a continued rise in such offences.
-In the year ending September 2024, police recorded 55,008 knife-enabled crimes, marking a 4% increase from the previous year and aligning closely with pre-pandemic figures from March 2020. ons.gov.uk
+Knife crime remains a significant concern in the UK.
+Recent data indicates a continued rise in such offences.
+In the year ending September 2024, police recorded 55,008 knife-enabled crimes.
+This marks a 4% increase from the previous year and aligns closely with pre-pandemic figures from March 2020.
+For more details, visit ons.gov.uk.

 Alarmingly, the proportion of homicides involving a knife or sharp instrument has also risen.
-In the year ending March 2024, 44% of all recorded homicides were committed using these weapons, up from 42% the previous year. ons.gov.uk
+In the year ending March 2024, 44% of all recorded homicides were committed using these weapons, up from 42% the previous year.
+For further statistics, refer to ons.gov.uk.

 Particularly concerning is the impact on youth.
 Recent figures reveal that 83% of teenage homicide victims in 2023-24 were killed by a knife, the highest percentage in a decade.

-These statistics underscore the urgent need for comprehensive strategies to address knife crime, focusing on prevention, community engagement, and support for at-risk youths.
+These statistics underscore the urgent need for comprehensive strategies to address knife crime.
+It is essential to focus on prevention, community engagement, and support for at-risk youths.

 Statistic